The researchers never said, ” Cheeseburgers are as bad as smoking”.

 So what does this particular research add to the debate regarding protein in the diet?
 Not much.
 We already know the benefit of eating enough vegetables, nuts, and monounsaturated fatty acids (ie: olive oil) Likewise, we have already been warned about trans fats, too much sugar, and refined starch.
 There is strong evidence in the scientific literature for both messages.
 The evidence linking red meat with disease is considered moderate or weak.

-This latest research specifically looked at cancer risk.
-Previously researchers weighed in on the subject and in the EPIC study, Rohrman and colleagues found no increased risk of disease associated with eating red meat.
-They did identify some increased risk with processed meat, foods like cured meats, sausages, and the like–but not red meat per se.
-The authors of this study concur with others and suggest that the decreased disease observed in vegetarians may have more to do with the sum total of healthful behaviors rather than the absence of meat in their diet.
+USC researchers specifically looked at cancer risk.
+Previously researchers have already weighed in on the subject, and in the EPIC study, Rohrman and colleagues found no increased risk of disease associated with eating red meat.
+They did identify some increased risk linked with eating processed meat, foods like cured meats, sausages, and the like–but only in previous and current smokers.
+Rohrman suggests that the decreased disease observed in vegetarians may have more to do with the sum total of healthful behaviors rather than the absence of meat in their diet.

 ARE ANIMAL PRODUCTS REALLY THAT HARMFUL?

 A few days after the blogosphere lit up with “Cheeseburgers as bad as cigarettes”, one brave soul started poking holes in the findings.
-Problems with the study population and difficulty teasing apart other lifestyle factors continue to dog researchers.
-After badgering the public to eat less saturated fat and cholesterol (ie red meat) for over 50 years, it seems a significant number of people who eat red meat also ignore other health recommendations.
+Studying populations and teasing apart lifestyle factors trips up many epidemiological efforts.
+In this case, health messages over the past four decades probably tainted the outcome.
+After badgering the public to eat less saturated fat and cholesterol (ie red meat) for over 40 years, it seems a significant number of people who eat red meat also ignore other health recommendations.
 Meat eaters tend to smoke more, don’t exercise, don’t eat fruits and vegetables. and generally don’t live a healthful lifestyle.

-Others scientists have also scrutinized the findings, shining a glaring spotlight on sloppy science and sloppy journalism.
+Others scientists shine a spotlight on the sloppy science in their critiques.
 Comments attached to the online abstract detail the scientific squabble, with one scientist taking issue with how the numbers were crunched.
 A few glaring details stand out to me:

-1. Researchers didn’t distinguish the type of carbohydrates consumed, a rather significant omission considering what we understand about the role of high glycemic carbs
+1. Researchers didn’t distinguish the type of carbohydrates consumed, a rather significant omission considering what we understand about the role of high glycemic carbs.
+What happens when people who eat meat and cheese also eat a significant amount of fruit and vegetables instead of refined sugar and starch?

-I suspect no matter how hard epidemiologists try, it is pretty difficult to isolate all the variables.
-That is the reason that randomized and controlled trials are the gold standard to establish cause and effect.
-Epi studies can only establish association because all that problematic lifestyle behavior skews the data.
-This recent study used data collected from NHANES research, a periodic government survey regarding American food habits.
+I suspect no matter how hard epidemiologists try, it is basically impossible to isolate all the variables.
+This is the reason that randomized and controlled trials are the gold standard to establish cause and effect.
+Epidemiological studies can only establish association because all those problematic lifestyle behaviors skew the data.
+We need to remember that every time a press release offers us advice about what to eat.